Cutoff voltage: Batteries

 In batteries, the cut-off (final) voltage is the prescribed lower-limit voltage at which battery discharge is considered complete.
 The cut-off voltage is usually chosen so that the maximum useful capacity of the battery is achieved.
 The cut-off voltage is different from one battery to the other and it is highly dependent on the type of battery and the kind of service in which the battery is used.
 When testing the capacity of a NiMH or NiCd battery a cut-off voltage of 1.0 V per cell is normally used, whereas 0.9 V is normally used as the cut-off voltage of an alkaline cell.
 Devices that have too high cut-off voltages may stop operating while the battery still has significant capacity remaining.

 Voltage cut-off in portable electronics

-Some portable equipment does not fully use the low-end voltage spectrum of a battery.
+Some portable equipment does not fully utilise the low-end voltage spectrum of a battery.
 The power to the equipment cuts off before a relatively large portion of the battery life has been used.